alccrts/alccrts/README.md

 ### Hi there 👋

 I'm Alec, welcome to my portfolio!
+(WIP!)

 I'm currently exploring the world of data analytics and steadily teaching myself various technical skills such as SQL, Python, R Studio and Data Viz.
 There isn't much here now, but I will use this Github page to document my experiments and progress.
 I am particularly excited about gaining analytical experience in the tech and media industries.